davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

     > "Spassky"   (String)
     ```

 3. Extend `Player` again to create a `RandomPlayer` class.
 Objects of this type select from among the open positions on the board randomly.
-You could generate random row and column values until you find a position that's open, but I don't want you to, because the runtime of that loop would be unbounded.
+You *could* generate random row and column values until you find a position that's open, but I don't want you to, because the runtime of that loop would be unbounded.
 (Yeah I know it's unlikely to take more than a few iterations, but it's just bad code design).
-Instead, keep a list of empty cells, and randomly select one of those cells to fill.
+Instead, keep a list of open cells, and randomly select one of those cells to fill.
 If the board is already full, your method should return without modifying the board.
 Here's a couple of random players in action, though you'll obviously get different results:

     ```java
     Board b = new Board();